Bill Schuette campaigning through West Michigan on 'Time to Win Again' tour

 Schuette was in Muskegon Heights Saturday morning hosting a coffee and donuts event at the Muskegon GOP headquarters, located on Glade Street.

-The "Time to Win Again" tour will makes stops in Coldwater, Jonesville, Monroe, Dearborn, Northville, and Clinton Township before the end of the weekend.
+The "Time to Win Again" tour will also make stops in Coldwater, Jonesville, Monroe, Dearborn, Northville, and Clinton Township on Sunday.
+Schuette will be back in West Michigan on Monday, where he will visit voters in Grand Rapids at the Downtown Market.

 ►Make it easy to keep up to date with more stories like this.
 Download the WZZM 13 app now.